 with all other $E_I^\prime$ equal to the corresponding $E_I$.
 The $E_I^\prime$ basis is convenient for two-loop diagram evaluation, but is cumbersome for RG evolution because it includes one-loop mixing between $Q_1$ and $\tilde{Q}_1$ and between $Q_3$ and $\tilde{Q}_3$.

-After evaluating two-loop diagrams in the $E_I^\prime$ basis to determine the loop coefficients $[L_{tot}^\prime]_{II}^{(2),1}$ defined in Eq.~\eqref{Ltotprime}, a change of basis to the $E_I$ basis can be performed to recover the coefficients $[L_{tot}]_{II}^{(2),1}$ directly appeaing in the anomalous dimension formula Eq.~\eqref{gamma1fin}.
-Reading off the coefficients $L_{IE_I}^{(1)}$ from the entries for $d$ = 1-3 in Tables~\ref{results_A}-\ref{results_S}, the necessary change of basis formula to recover $[L_{tot}]_{II}^{(2),1}$ from $[L_{tot}^\prime]_{II}^{(2),1}$ are found to be
+After evaluating two-loop diagrams in the $E_I^\prime$ basis to determine the loop coefficients $[L_{tot}^\prime]_{II}^{(2),1}$ defined in Eq.~\eqref{Ltotprime}, a change of basis to the $E_I$ basis can be performed to recover the coefficients $[L_{tot}]_{II}^{(2),1}$ directly appearing in the anomalous dimension formula Eq.~\eqref{gamma1fin}.
+Reading off the coefficients $L_{IE_I}^{(1)}$ from the entries for $d$ = 1-3 in Tables~\ref{results_A}-\ref{results_S}, the necessary change of basis formulas to recover $[L_{tot}]_{II}^{(2),1}$ from $[L_{tot}^\prime]_{II}^{(2),1}$ are found to be

 One-loop matching results give $r_1^{(0)} - \tilde{r}_1^{(0)} = 7 = r_3^{(0)} - \tilde{r}_3^{(0)}$.